 Finally, I support the board’s recent decision to authorize the County Attorney to begin the process of researching potential legal action to be taken against opioid company manufacturers.

-Democrats in the county have made it clear that they want to follow in the footsteps of the most liberal jurisdictions in the country and turn Prince William into a so-called ‘Sanctuary’ for violent criminals in the country illegally.
+My opponent has made it clear that he wants to turn Prince William into Sanctuary County for violent criminals in the country illegally.

 This is dangerous.
 And it is wrong.

-As a second-generation immigrant myself, I’m well-aware of the disinformation campaign pushed by some in order to adopt these dangerous policies.
+As a second-generation immigrant myself, I’m well-aware of the unfortunate spin and disinformation campaign pushed by some in order to adopt these dangerous policies.

-Native born Americans have without question been harmed by these policies as well (we just saw a police officer in California murdered as a result of its statewide sanctuary policy), but the group of people that violent criminal aliens target the most are overwhelmingly fellow immigrants.
+Native born Americans have without question been harmed by these policies as well, but the group of people that violent criminal aliens target the most are overwhelmingly fellow immigrants.

 Any person that violates the civil rights of another person in this county, native born or immigrant, must not be shielded from the consequences of their actions, which is exactly what sanctuary policies do.

-All our current 287g agreement essentially allows is for the federal government to request Prince William County to hold a violent criminal in the country illegally for up to 72 hours in custody so they can be held accountable for their crime.
+Our current 287g agreement, signed with the Obama Administration, simply allows for the federal government to request Prince William County to hold a violent criminal for up to 48 hours in custody so they can be held accountable for their crime.

 By withdrawing from the 287g agreement the Democrats will leave the most vulnerable among us even more vulnerable to attacks from the violent criminals in their neighborhoods.